NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/02-Getting_Started_with_the_GDC_Data_Submission_Portal.md

 The GDC Data Submission Portal is accessible using a web browser such as Chrome, Internet Explorer or Firefox at the following URL: [https://gdc-portal.nci.nih.gov/submission/](https://gdc-portal.nci.nih.gov/submission/).
 Upon loading the site, the GDC Data Submission Portal login page or Dashboard is displayed.

+# Release Notes

+The GDC Data Portal is regularly being updated with new features.
+The [Release Notes](../Release_Notes/index.md) sections of the documentation contains details about new features, bug fixes and known issues.